-Findings: The buildings create a sense of enclosure along both NW Front Avenue and NW Riverscape Street, buffered from the street lot line by landscaping.
+Findings: Enclosure is the three-dimensional sense of definition and containment of urban streets and other spaces created by the establishment of building walls on the edges of streets, squares, etc. The buildings create a sense of enclosure along both NW Front Avenue and NW Riverscape Street, buffered from the street lot line by landscaping.
 The site complies with the North Pearl Waterfront Area standards that require 25% of the frontage along NW Front Avenue to be open landscaped space free of buildings.
 Separated from the street by a raised dock along NW Front Avenue, and with raised landscape beds and stairs on the other streets, the revised proposal creates a sense of urban enclosure along NW 16th, 17th & 18th Avenues, as well.
-Therefore, this guideline is met.